harrycresswell/harry/content/writing/23-02-07-safer-internet-day/index.md

 [Tor](https://www.torproject.org/) is another popular privacy browser which comes pre-installed with privacy add-ons, encryption, and an advanced proxy.

 [Firefox Focus](https://www.mozilla.org/en-US/firefox/browsers/mobile/focus/) offers simple ”one tab only” private mobile browsing.
-It’s swiftly become my browser of choice on iOS.
+It has swiftly become my browser of choice on iOS.

 ## Use a privacy search engine

-Non-private search engines are notorious for tracking, meaning they collect data about your search habits and build profiles about your search history.
+Non-private search engines are notorious for tracking.
+Meaning they collect data about your search habits and build profiles about your search history.
 This information is often then sold to third parties, or used to identify you directly and target you with advertising.

 A good private search engine will allow you to browse the web anonymously, and store nothing about you or your search habits.

-[Qwant](https://www.qwant.com/) and [Qwant Junior](https://www.qwantjunior.com/) for young people are great places to start with private search.
-[DuckDuckGo]() and [Startpage](https://www.startpage.com/) are also popular options and can usually be set as the default search engine within your browser.
+[Qwant](https://www.qwant.com/), or [Qwant Junior](https://www.qwantjunior.com/) for young people, are great places to start with private search.
+[DuckDuckGo](https://duckduckgo.com/) and [Startpage](https://www.startpage.com/) are also popular options and can usually be set as the default search engine within your browser.

-[SwissCows](https://swisscows.com/), [Metager](https://metager.org/) and [Mojeek](https://www.mojeek.com/) are not quite as popular but still very good options.
+[SwissCows](https://swisscows.com/), [Metager](https://metager.org/) and [Mojeek](https://www.mojeek.com/) are not quite as mainstream but still very good options.

 ## Install a content blocker extension

 Many privacy focused browsers and search engines come pre-installed with extensions to block ads and tracking cookies.
-However, if the browser you use doesn’t have this feature, you can make sure you’re still protected by installing extensions yourself.
+If the browser you use doesn’t have this feature, you can make sure you’re still protected by installing extensions yourself.

-[uBlock Origin](https://ublockorigin.com/) and [AdGuard Blocker](https://adguard.com/en/welcome.html?aid=33271) are both very popular tools for this purpose.
+[uBlock Origin](https://ublockorigin.com/) and [AdGuard Blocker](https://adguard.com/en/welcome.html?aid=33271) are both popular tools for this purpose.

 ## Use an encrypted messaging app